srytmj/srytmj/README.md

 ## 🟢 Now

-Currently in the AWS re/Start program, running July 20 to September 4, 2026 (7 weeks).
+Currently in the AWS re/Start program, running late July to September 2026 (7 weeks).
 Learning full-time and trying to get properly industry-ready for cloud work.

 ## 🔧 Focus & Skills